julillermo/template-electron-forge-vite-react-ts/README.md

 # About
-This `template-electron-forge-vite-react-ts` project is my attempt creating a React template for electron projects without relying too much on existing packagesw, and will instead build as a combination of the following starting points:
+This `template-electron-forge-vite-react-ts` project is my attempt at creating a React template for electron projects without relying too much on existing packages, and instead was built as a combination of the following starting points:
   * [Electron Forge](https://www.electronforge.io/)
   * [Vite](https://vitejs.dev/)

 This project was made primarily for learning and as a possible base for future projects.
 Feel free to use this as a starting piont if it is of any use to you.
+<br><br>

 # Steps to manually recreate the template
 ### 1. Generate an Electron Forge as a base for the project